DigitalFuturesOCADU/experimentalux/Readme.md

-# Experimenting with Inputs + Templates
+# Experimenting with Inputs in P5

 ## Table of Contents
 - [Experimental UX](#experimental-ux)